 MSC 108 approved draft amendments to the IGC Code, with a view to adoption at MSC 109, and entry into force on 1 July 2026, together with an MSC circular on the early implementation of the draft amendments to be issued at MSC 109.

-Agenda Item 15: Ship Design & Construction
+viii.
+Ship Design & Construction:

 The Committee approved the following circulars: